Noncommutative Pierce Duality between Steinberg Rings and Ample Ringoid Bundles: Introduction

 \subsection{Related Work}

-In the later stages of preparation, we learnt about some similar work being done independently at the same time in \cite{ArmstrongCastroClarkCourtneyLinMcCormickRamaggeSimsSteinberg2020}.
+In the later stages of preparing the first draft of this paper, we learnt about some similar work being done independently at the same time in \cite{ArmstrongCastroClarkCourtneyLinMcCormickRamaggeSimsSteinberg2021}.
 We would like to thank the authors for sharing their preprint and discussing how it relates to the present paper, as we outline here.

-On the topological side of things, \cite{ArmstrongCastroClarkCourtneyLinMcCormickRamaggeSimsSteinberg2020} deals with twisted ample groupoids.
-These correspond to `Steinberg line bundles', i.e. Steinberg bundles $\pi:C\rightarrow G$ where $\pi^{-1}[G^0]=R\times G^0$, for some fixed unital ring $R$, which in \cite{ArmstrongCastroClarkCourtneyLinMcCormickRamaggeSimsSteinberg2020} is also commutative.
-In \autoref{SteinbergRings}, we consider more general Steinberg bundles, where the unit fibres can even be non-commutative.
-So here our framework is more general.
+On the topological side, \cite{ArmstrongCastroClarkCourtneyLinMcCormickRamaggeSimsSteinberg2021} deals with groupoid twists, which can be viewed as groupoid bundles with an additional group action -- see \autoref{TwistedRemark} below.
+These can be built up to `ample line bundles', i.e. ample ringoid bundles $\pi:C\rightarrow G$ where $\pi^{-1}[G^0]=R\times G^0$, for some fixed unital ring $R$, which in \cite{ArmstrongCastroClarkCourtneyLinMcCormickRamaggeSimsSteinberg2021} is also commutative.
+On the other hand, here we consider more general category bundles and ringoid bundles, where the unit fibres can even be noncommutative.
+Steinberg's `local bisection hypothesis' is also not required in our work.

-However, on the algebraic side, things are less clear.
-In \autoref{SteinbergRings}, we consider Steinberg rings $(A,S,Z,\Phi)$, where $A$ is a ring with subsemigroups $S$ and $Z$ and $\Phi:A\rightarrow S$ is an expectation, satisfying certain algebraic conditions.
-But in general, these conditions do not determine $S$ or $Z$ uniquely from $A$ and $\Phi$, for example.

-On the other hand, the structures considered in \cite{ArmstrongCastroClarkCourtneyLinMcCormickRamaggeSimsSteinberg2020} are algebraic quasi-Cartan pairs $(A,B)$, where $A$ is an $R$-algebra with subalgebra $B$, again satisfying certain somewhat different algebraic conditions.
-The conditions are such that there is an $R$-linear expectation $\Phi$ on $A$ with $\mathrm{ran}(\Phi)=B$.
-The idempotents $\mathsf{I}(B)$ play the role of our $Z$, while the regular normalisers $\mathsf{N}(B)$ (see the comments after \autoref{SteinbergRepresentation}), or rather their downwards closure, play the role of our $S$.
+On the algebraic side, we consider Steinberg rings, namely quadruples $(A,S,Z,\Phi)$ where $A$ is a ring with subsemigroups $S$ and $Z$ and $\Phi:A\rightarrow S$ is an expectation, satisfying certain algebraic conditions.
+On the other hand, the structures considered in \cite{ArmstrongCastroClarkCourtneyLinMcCormickRamaggeSimsSteinberg2021} are algebraic quasi-Cartan pairs $(A,B)$, where $A$ is an $R$-algebra with subalgebra $B$, again satisfying certain somewhat different algebraic conditions.
+However, quasi-Cartan pairs can again be viewed as special kinds of Steinberg rings when we take $\Phi$ to be the unique expectation onto $B$, $Z$ to be the idempotents in $B$ and $S$ to be the orthospan of the $Z$-invertible normalisers of $B$ -- see \autoref{QuasiCartanPairs} below.

-Indeed, by utilising the representation theory in \cite{ArmstrongCastroClarkCourtneyLinMcCormickRamaggeSimsSteinberg2020} and then appealing to \autoref{SteinbergRecovery}, we know that any algebraic quasi-Cartan pair $(A,B)$ yields a Steinberg ring $(A,S,Z,\Phi)$, where $S=\mathsf{N}(B)^>$, $Z=\mathsf{I}(B)$ and $\Phi$ is the expectation onto $B$.
-The question is whether there might be a more direct algebraic proof of this.
-Then it might be possible to derive at least some of the theory in \cite{ArmstrongCastroClarkCourtneyLinMcCormickRamaggeSimsSteinberg2020} from the theory presented here.
-How exactly this could be done would certainly be worth investigating further in future work.